theNewDynamic/aba-icc/_how-the-court-works/trial-and-appeal/rights-of-the-accused.md

 ---

-The rights of the Accused are one of the most fundamentally important aspects of the ICC.
-Some of these rights include: the right to legal representation of their choice; the right to a trial without undue delay, right to prepare for trial; the right to all evidence; the right to communicate and to understand the charges against them in a language they understand, to name a few rights.
+The rights of the Accused are a fundamental pillar of the ICC as with any judicial institution.
+These rights include:

+* Right to remain silent and not to be compelled to testify or confess guilt;
+* Right to be present during trial;
+* Presumed innocent until proven guilty beyond reasonable doubt;
+* Right to have adequate time and facilities for the preparation of the defense;
+* Right to be fully informed of the charges against him or her;
+* Right to have a lawyer appointed, free of charge if necessary;
+* Right to a speedy trial;
+* Right to a public hearing;
+* Right to be tried in one’s language and have a free interpreter;
+* Right to a public trial;
+* Right to examine the witnesses against him or her and to obtain the attendance and examination of witnesses on his or her behalf.